 Run a Social Media Contest

 It is no secret that people love to win free products or services.
 Running a contest or competition during the holiday season gives your business a better chance for exposure, and creates more excitement.
 Offer prizes such as a discounts towards your business or service and even a goody bag filled with products.
 Encourage participants to like posts, tag their friends and re-post images to increase the amount of people you reach.
-You may also like to offer a daily prize draw that will keep consumers coming back to your social media accounts.
+You may also like to offer a daily prize draw that will keep consumers coming back to your holidays social media Marketing accounts.

 Adjust your posting calendar

 If you usually have a post set to go out at 7pm daily, maybe skip it on days like Christmas Eve and the first night of Hanukkah.
 When people are focused on social media for family updates, a branding post sends the wrong message.

 Involve current customers

 Retailers often use the holiday season to attract new customers, but don’t forget about your loyal base.
 Featuring customer stories on Instagram or offering existing-customer-only previews or promotions will make your existing customers feel great.

 Everyone knows that brands use holidays social media Marketing posts to sell, but there’s a thin line between getting into the holiday spirit and exploiting the holiday season for gain.
 People get sensitive about their particular traditions, so before posting always take a moment to consider how your target audience might respond.